 - Cover the pork in liquid before cooking it.
 To prevent the pork from drying out, cover as much of it as possible with liquid before cooking it.
 Beer, water, even a vegetable broth will work for this.
 If a couple of pieces are poking out of the top of the liquid, that’s ok.
 Just as long as it’s mostly covered.

 - Cover the pot with foil, then with the lid.
 We want the moisture to stay inside the pot, so sealing the pot with foil before putting the lid on top is like a bonus step to make sure we lock in the moisture.

-- Broil the delicious pork shreds before serving.
+- Broil the delicious carnitas meat before serving.
 Shred the pork, then transfer it over to a rimmed baking sheet.
-Pour some of the juice all over the pork, and pop it in the oven on a low broil (for a cautious approach), or a high broil (for a full-blasted, super crispy, use-with-caution approach) to add a crunchy texture.
-It’s absolutely delicious.
+Pour some of the cooking liquid (about a cup of liqiuid) all over the pork, and pop it in the oven on a low broil (for a cautious approach), or a high broil (for a full-blasted, super crispy, use-with-caution approach) to add a crunchy texture.
+It may be the best part!

 Wine Pairings for Pork Carnitas: